goodpaul6/SpriteExtractor/README.md

 When I'm prototyping games, I avoid spending time on art.
 I do this by grabbing temporary art assets from the internet.
 However, many of them have inconsistent spacing/padding and are a pain to work with in my engine.
 This tool fixes that.

+## Downloads
+Pre-built binaries are located in the downloads folder.

 ## Build
 You can use CMake to build this with whatever you want, which means you'll need CMake.